-Italian betting sites operate in a legal, regulated market that is mostly friendly towards gaming.
-Gaming licenses are horribly expensive and taxes are a bit high, but most of the world’s large gaming brands have nonetheless established a presence on Italian soil.
+Italian betting sites operate in a legal, regulated market that is mostly friendly towards gambling.
+Gaming licenses are horribly expensive and taxes are a bit high, but most of the world’s large online betting brands have nonetheless established a presence on Italian soil.
 The market continues to show growth year after year, even while the online betting markets in other countries struggle.

-Gaming laws in Italy permit up to 200 operators to receive licenses to operate within the country.
-Although hundreds of unlicensed sites continue to accept Italians despite lacking the necessary licensing, there is no need to deal with illegal gaming sites.
+Gambling laws in Italy permit up to 200 operators to receive licenses to operate within the country.
+Although hundreds of unlicensed sites continue to accept Italians despite lacking the necessary licensing, there is no need to deal with illegal online betting sites.
 Nearly every major name in online betting has a license to offer real money poker, sports betting and casino games over the internet in Italy.

-Italians enjoy considerable freedom when it comes to sports betting.
-The country allows real money sports betting both online and in the real world at approved kiosks and parlors.
-Punters may wager on any major sport at shops located all across the country and at licensed online bookmakers.
+Italian bettors enjoy considerable freedom when it comes to sports betting.
+The country allows real money online sports betting as well as in-person wagering at approved kiosks and parlors.
+Italian punters may wager on any major sport at shops located all across the country and at licensed online bookmakers.

-Some betting shops in the real world are licensed under Italy’s Agenzia delle Dogane e dei Monopoli (ADM) regulator while foreign-owned shops operate under a separate license.
+Some Italian betting shops are licensed under Italy’s Agenzia delle Dogane e dei Monopoli (ADM) regulator while foreign-owned shops operate under a separate license.
 Estimates put the total number of foreign owned shops (CTDs) at around 5,000, although firm numbers are hard to come by.
 Rumors have it that the government may even issue thousands of additional licenses in an effort to combat a growing black market of underground sports betting.